 You've experienced or done things that can interest others.
 These don't have to be earth shattering -- just incidents that others can relate to or may find meaningful.
 Of course, if the experience changed your life in a profound way, all the better for this type of article.
-I always get my writers to write one, and submit it to a magazine.
-It is part of your brand building.
-Here's how to write one.

 Do you actually have a clear goal?
 And if you do have a goal, then are you any closer to it?

 Because I don’t want you to hang about too long before taking some action.
 You may be hanging around for years.
 So you need to mix the dream with some really practical steps to get your book down on paper and to start the journey to getting published.